Drug updated on 12/11/2024

 - In the Phase 3 trial, 96% of patients receiving cipaglucosidase alfa-atga experienced at least one treatment-emergent adverse event, with common adverse events including fall, headache, nasopharyngitis, myalgia, and arthralgia; serious adverse events included 12 cases in the cipaglucosidase alfa-atga group, one of which was anaphylaxis deemed related to the drug.

-- Document 1 reported that three patients discontinued treatment due to infusion-associated reactions, with no new safety signals identified, indicating that while adverse events were common, most were not serious and did not lead to discontinuation in the majority of cases.
+- One study reported that three patients discontinued treatment due to infusion-associated reactions, with no new safety signals identified, indicating that while adverse events were common, most were not serious and did not lead to discontinuation in the majority of cases.

-- The studies focused on adult patients (age 18 years or older) with late-onset Pompe disease, reporting separate outcomes for ERT-experienced and ERT-naive patients; ERT-naive patients demonstrated greater improvements in 6-minute walk distance (6MWD) but experienced a more significant decline in forced vital capacity (FVC) compared to ERT-experienced patients, indicating varying responses to treatment based on previous ERT exposure.
+- The studies focused on adult patients (age 18 years or older) with late-onset Pompe disease, reporting separate outcomes for Enzyme Replacement Therapy (ERT)-experienced and ERT-naive patients; ERT-naive patients demonstrated greater improvements in 6-minute walk distance (6MWD) but experienced a more significant decline in forced vital capacity (FVC) compared to ERT-experienced patients, indicating varying responses to treatment based on previous ERT exposure.

 Product Monograph / Prescribing Information